alex-a404/rt-emotions/readme.md

 ## Overview:
-This is a project which consists of a data pipeline:
+This is a project which consists of a data pipeline.
+It has 2 main components: A) a python script that reads input from a camera, recognizez the emotions of people in the frame and the number of fingers they are holding up, and writes into a data stream.
+B) a set of Apache Flink jobs that perform manipulations on the streams and provide some insights.
 #### Current features:
 - Reads frames from a camera feed, labels emotions and number of fingers and maps them to people in the frame.
 - Produces the results into a given Kafka topic.